-This level of involvement is referred to as patient engagement and activation.
+This level of involvement is referred to as patient engagement and activation, and is a key aspect of patient empowerment.
 Engaged and informed patients are interested in what they can do on their own to improve their health, rather than leaving it all in the hands of their providers.
-Here are four reasons why informed patients are the best patients, when given access to their patient data and patient medical history.
+Here are four reasons why informed patients, who are empowered through access to their patient data and medical history, are the best patients.

 1. Informed patients rely on a variety of educational tools

 A majority of patients are interested in learning about their health conditions, and use multiple sources.
 In fact, 71% of patients who use PocketHealth said they always or usually spend time researching their specific health condition/s, according to the 2022 Patient Survey Report .
 The survey polled PocketHealth users in Canada and the U.S. Among those patients who research their conditions, 83% feel it empowers them greatly or to a moderate degree.